-These Zoning Regulations (these "Regulations") constitute the primary regulatory tool by which the Town of Bristol implements the vision in its Town Plan.
-They include the Flood Hazard Area Regulations and the Downtown Design Review criteria for the area encompassing Bristol's Downtown Designation.
-Bristol does not have subdivision Regulations.
+These Unified Regulations (these "Regulations") constitute the primary regulatory tool by which the Town of Bristol implements the vision in its Town Plan.
+They include Bristol's Zoning Regulations, Subdivision Regulations, the Flood Hazard Area Regulations and the Downtown Design Review criteria for the area encompassing Bristol's Downtown Designation.
 For any given application, only a portion of these Regulations will apply.
-These Regulations are intended to be comprehensive and are organized to clarify the review process before the Zoning Administrator, Planning Commission or Zoning Board of Adjustment.
+These Regulations are intended to be comprehensive and are organized to clarify the review process before the Zoning Administrator, Development Review Board or Downtown Design Review Committee.